King Lot: Arthuriana

 Lot takes a more prominent role in the cyclical narratives of the early 13th century.
 In these works he is the king of Lothian and Orkney, probably due to his earlier association with Norway.
 In the Lancelot-Grail prose cycle, Lot of Orcania (Orkney) is the son of Hedor (Hector), the king of Lothian, and an unnamed daughter of the king of Norgales (North Wales, possibly meaning Gwynedd).
 After Uther marries Igraine, he marries off the daughters from her first marriage to his political allies.
 Her oldest daughter, appearing under different names but best known as Morgause (possibly a variant of Morgan), is married to King Lot.
-He and Morgause have five sons: Gawain, Agravain, Gaheris, and Gareth, as well as Mordred (whose biological father is Arthur from an incestual relationship with his sister).
+He and Morgause have five sons: Gawain, Agravain, and two more now popularly known from Thomas Malory's version as Gaheris and Gareth, as well as Mordred (whose biological father is Arthur from an incestual relationship with his sister).
 Later, when the young Arthur comes to power, Lot raises an army in rebellion alongside his brothers and several other Brittonic kings.
 After Arthur defeats the rebel coalition at Bedegraine and helps fend off the Saxons, Lot becomes Arthur's ally.

 Beginning with the Prose Tristan, the Post-Vulgate Cycle offered a different version of Lot's story.
 As in the Lancelot-Grail cycle, Lot opposes Arthur until his defeat at Bedegraine.
 Afterward, Arthur hears a prophecy that a child born on May Day is destined to destroy him.
 Arthur gathers up all babies born around that time, including his own illegitimate son, Mordred, and puts them on a rudderless boat that sinks, and the children are believed to have all died.
 Lot, who believed Mordred to be one of his own sons, joins Arthur's enemy King Rience and resumes his campaign against Arthur.
 Eventually, he is killed in battle by King Pellinore enabled by the intervention of Merlin.
 Lot's death sparks a long blood feud between their families, leading to the revenge killings of Pellinore and most of his sons, as well as the murder of Lot's wife.
-This version of Lot's story was taken up by Thomas Malory for Le Morte d'Arthur, in which Merlin notes Lot (originally Lote) of Orkney as Arthur's strongest early enemy and that Lot must be killed on the day of their battle for Arthur to live.
+This version of Lot's story was taken up by Malory for Le Morte d'Arthur, in which Merlin notes Lot (originally Lote) of Orkney as Arthur's strongest early enemy and that Lot must be killed on the day of their battle for Arthur to live.
 The subsequent Lot-Pellinore clan feud arguably constitutes one of the three main plot strands of Malory's work (alongside the sacred Grail Quest and the relationship between Lancelot and Guinevere) and has appeared in a number of modern Arthurian works.

-While Lot's realm is usually placed south of Hadrian's Wall (in post-Roman Lothian), Scottish late-medieval chronicles, including Hector Boece's Historia Gentis Scotorum, cast him as both king of the Picts and a Pict himself.
+While Lot's realm is often placed south of Hadrian's Wall in the post-Roman Lothian, Scottish late-medieval chronicles, including Hector Boece's Historia Gentis Scotorum, cast him as both king of the Picts and a Pict himself.
 This association has carried on to some works of modern Arthurian legend.